hackages/hackjam.react.redux/README.md

+# Note

+This project is using `custom-react-scripts` instead of `react-scripts` to add support for decorators.

+# Create react app
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>